ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Preprocessor
 ************

-In this section, each of the preprocessor modules is described in detail following the default order in which they are applied:
+In this section, each of the preprocessor modules is described, roughly following the default order in which preprocessor functions are applied:

 * :ref:`Variable derivation`
 * :ref:`CMOR check and dataset-specific fixes`